RoquetteTenreiro/MZ/script.md

 ![Image description](Variograms_Yield.jpg)

 Most of the years fitted into variograms with 'monotonic increasing  slope', which indicates that yield was spatially dependent or autocorrelated (for a Lag distance of aprox.
 80-120m).
-All years except 2018, fit into a variogram that reaches an upper bound after the initial slope.
+All years, except 2018, fit into a variogram that reaches an upper bound after the initial slope.
 For 2018, we obtained one 'unbounded variogram' with a Lag distance > 280m, indicating that the correlation range is larger than the distance.
 This might indicate that our plot is too small for an accurate analysis of spatial variation in 2018.